dwblair/infrapix/README.md

-infrapix-dreamhost
+infrapix
 ==================

-flask app for developing infragram photos, tailored to work on dreamhost
+flask app for developing infragram photos. try it out at infrapix.pvos.org (location subject to change very soon!) ...